High Vibes Blog

 The increase in legislation supporting the legalization of cannabis or marijuana has helped more people become more familiar with tetrahydrocannabinol or THC.

-No, THCA isn't a typo.
-It's a whole other cannabinoid.
-Adding just one letter at the end of THC can change many things — from people's knowledge and perception about it to its chemical composition and how to take cannabis to get more of it.
+No, THCA isn’t a typo.
+It’s a whole other cannabinoid.
+Adding just one letter at the end can change many things — from people’s knowledge and perception about it to its chemical composition and how to take cannabis to get more of it.

 Every cannabis-based product from a High Profile dispensary, whether recreational or not, comes with an extensive product label.
 These labels are filled with an alphabet soup of capital letters: THC, THCA, CBD, CBG, CBN, and more.
 Each label details the cannabinoid and terpene profile down to the exact percentages.